-I’m a music producer with more than 15 years of experience.
 I aim the best sound with an artistic mix.
-Focused in Rock Music.
-With heavy formations: Bassist by the Villa-Lobos music school, Audio Engineer by the Musicians Institute (M.I) of Hollywood, CA, and Bachelor of Arts in Music Business by Berklee College of Music.
+Focused in alternative rock, I’m a music producer with more than 15 years of experience.
+With solid background: Bassist by the Villa-Lobos music school, Audio Engineer by the Musicians Institute (M.I.T), and Bachelor in Music Business by Berklee College of Music.

 "He says the whole production process is like playing in a band: ' The DAW and the speakers are like instruments.
 It’s an ensemble composed by Man and Machine.
 It's not meant to represent opposing factors as separate phenomena, like night as its own occurrence, or day.
-Where exactly does day become night and night become day?
-Essentially they are the same, yet different.
-They represent the intricate connection between two opposing energies, where one balances the other.
-It’s ‘the way’ of things, perhaps even the way of things in music, where two musical concepts are different, but part of the same art'".
+When does day become night, and night become day?
+They are the same essentially, yet different.
+In an analogy, they represent the connection between two opposing energies, which one balances the other.
+It’s ‘the way’ of things.
+Perhaps it could be the way of things in music, where two musical concepts are different, but part of the same art'".

 ReviewsEndorse Marcio Hendrik